Unity-Technologies/com.unity.probuilder/Documentation~/manual-uvs-actions.md

 # Actions panel: Manual UV Mode

-In Manual mode, the **Actions** panel displays the **UV Mode: Manual** label and the manual UV manipulation tools.
-The Manual mode provides the following tools to help you with texture mapping:
+In Manual mode, the **Actions** panel displays the **UV Mode: Manual** label and helpers for manual UV manipulation.
+The Manual mode provides the following functionality to help you with texture mapping:

 * The [Project UVs](#Project) section provides different UV projection methods.
 * The [Selection](#Selection) section allows you to expand which UV elements are selected.
-* The [Edit](#Edit) section provides manipulation tools.
+* The [Edit](#Edit) section provides manipulation functionality.

 ![UV Editor in Manual UV mode](images/UVPanel_ManualActions.png)